Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Introduction

 Unitarity tests for other relations of the CKM matrix are not equally precise.
 For instance, using the world average value of each $|V_{ci}|$ matrix element \cite{PDG} one gets for the second row $|V_{cd}|^2+|V_{cs}|^2+|V_{cb}|^2=1.001(12)$, with the uncertainty fully dominated by the one from the $|V_{cs}|$ entry.
 The dominant contribution to this unitarity relation is the $|V_{cs}|$ matrix element, therefore its value needs to be determined with better precision.
 Currently, $|V_{cs}|$ is extracted from the leptonic $D_s \to \mu \nu, \tau \nu$ ($D_{s \ell 2}$) and the semileptonic $D \to K \ell \nu$ ($D_{\ell 3}$) decay processes.
 As in the case of $|V_{ud}|$ and $|V_{us}|$ determinations, using as many sources as possible to extract $|V_{cs}|$ can be useful to improve its precision and to test the consistency of hadronic inputs.
-In this paper we focus on the four-body $D\to K\pi \ell \nu$ ($D_{\ell 4}$) decay processes, which can provide an independent determination of $|V_{cs}|$ and also can offer an interesting place to study the rich dynamics of the strong interaction in the weak vertex\footnote{The mass scale of $D$ mesons is not large enough to rely on inclusive calculations at the perturbative quark level.
-Therefore and inclusive determination of $|V_{cs}|$ similar to $|V_{cb}|$ and $|V_{ub}|$ is not possible.}.
+In this paper we focus on the four-body $D\to K\pi \ell \nu$ ($D_{\ell 4}$) decay processes, which can provide an independent determination of $|V_{cs}|$ and also can offer an interesting place to study the rich dynamics of the strong interaction in the weak vertex\footnote{For an inclusive determination of $|V_{cs}|$ see for example Ref. \cite{LatticeVcsInclusive}}.

 The current world average of $D_{\ell 4}$ branching fractions reported by the Particle Data Group \cite{PDG} are:

 The uncertainties on electronic channels are around 3 to 5 \% .
 This may be improved in the future and provide a determination of $V_{cs}$ at the subpercent level with further improvements on theoretical inputs.